-Taiwan Semiconductor Manufacturing Company (TSMC) is the leading semiconductor manufacturing company in the world.
+Taiwan Semiconductor Manufacturing Company (TSMC) is the world’s leading semiconductor manufacturer.
 TSMC produces most of the chips that we use in our smartphones, computers, and tablets.
 They also make chips that are used in high performance computing to power the cloud that Amazon, Netflix, and Google use.
 Multiple clients outsource the manufacture of chips to TSMC.

 We have covered TSMC for over 15 years.
 We have met the management team many times and visited their factory in Taiwan multiple times.
 I spent hours with award-winning analysts from various global investment banks to understand the business with the hope that they could help me predict how the stock price would behave.
 We understood all of the technicalities of the business.
 We understood that TSMC was a good company with solid fundamentals and way ahead of its competition—TSMC had a rock-solid balance sheet, rising margins, high capex productivity, market share, free cashflows, dividends, etc. We knew how far behind the various competitors were.
 Management was excellent at execution.
 There is a huge barrier of entry for any new competitors who want to get into this industry.